Hyperion-BT/helios-book/src/helios_builtins/transaction_types.md

     minted: Value                // Value minted by this transaction
 	dcerts: []DCert              // Digests involved in this transaction
 	withdrawals: Map[StakingCredential]Int // Staking withdrawals in this transaction

+	// @notice Use cardano-cli's --invalid-before option to set the start time of the valid 'time_range' to something finite.
     time_range: TimeRange        // Valid Time Range of a transaction
     signatories: []PubKeyHash    // signatories of the transaction
     id: TxId                     // Transaction ID